-If you are experiencing an acne outbreak and you need to shave, the prep is very vital.
-This is because your preparation will determine the kind of reaction you would get.
-Proper preparation will open and clean your pores, thereby stopping the spread of the bacteria.
+If you are experiencing an acne outbreak and you need to shave, prepping is very vital.
+Your preparation will determine the kind of reaction you will get when shaving.
+Proper preparation will open and clean your pores, thereby helping to stop the spread of the bacteria that causes acne.

-Also, proper preparation will make shaving smoother than before and eliminate the tendency of getting an aggressive reaction to shaving.
+Proper preparation will also make shaving smoother than without it and eliminate the tendency of getting an aggressive reaction to shaving.

 Good prep work includes: Always cleansing your face first

 This can be done by using warm water.
 The water shouldn’t be too hot because hot water can strip off essential oils.
 The water just has to be a little warm so that it will soften and hydrate the hair follicles.

 Taking a bath before you shave works too.